To Love Again (Diana Ross album)

-To Love Again is a compilation album by American singer Diana Ross, released on February 17, 1981 by Motown Records.
-It featured both new recordings and previously-released material.
+To Love Again is an album by American singer Diana Ross, released on February 17, 1981 by Motown Records.
+It featured both new recordings and previously released material.
 The album was produced by Michael Masser.
-It reached number 32 in the USA (#16 R&B) and sold around 200,000 copies.
+It reached number 32 in the USA (#16 R&B) and sold around 900,000 copies worldwide.

 Overview

 Following the success of 1980's Diana, produced by Chic, Motown released this set in early 1981 consisting of old and newly recorded love songs by Ross and Masser.

 "It's My Turn" was the main theme from a 1980 movie starring Michael Douglas and Jill Clayburgh and had been released both on the soundtrack album and as a single prior to the To Love Again compilation, becoming a top ten hit on the Billboard Hot 100.
 Two of the three new recordings, "One More Chance" and "Cryin' My Heart Out for You", were also issued as singles.
 The final new recording, "Stay With Me", was previously recorded by Roberta Flack in 1979.
+Teddy Pendergrass would also record "Stay With Me" for his 1984 album Love Language.

 All tracks on side 2 of the original vinyl were previously released archive recordings by Ross and Masser from the 1970s.

 To Love Again was to be Ross' last album of new material for Motown (before her return in 1989) after signing a $20 million contract with RCA.

 In 2003 Motown/Universal Music re-released the album doubling the number of tracks with a range of assorted ballads from her back catalogue.
 Two of the tracks, "We're Always Saying Goodbye" and "Share Some Love", had been previously unreleased.
 It also marked the first time many of the songs appeared on compact disc.